Rachel Zegler Says She Bonded With Jennifer Lawrence On Set Of New 'Hunger Games' Movie

-Los Angeles, Nov 11 (IANS) Actress Rachel Zegler, who is currently gearing up for the release of her live action version of ‘Snow White’, has said that she had bonded with actress Jennifer Lawrence on the set of ‘The Hunger Games: The Ballad of Songbirds and Snakes’.
+Actress Rachel Zegler, who is currently gearing up for the release of her live-action version of ‘Snow White’, has said that she had bonded with actress Jennifer Lawrence on the set of ‘The Hunger Games: The Ballad of Songbirds and Snakes’.

 Speaking to ‘People’ magazine at the London premiere of the franchise’s latest outing, Zegler, 22, opened up about how appearing in the movie spin-off has brought her close to the Academy Award-winning ‘X-Men: First Class’ alum, 33.